langflow-ai/langflow/README.md

 ## 🎨 Creating Flows

 Creating flows with LangFlow is easy, thanks to its intuitive drag-and-drop interface.
 Simply drag components from the sidebar onto the canvas, and connect them together to create your custom NLP pipeline.
-LangFlow provides a range of pre-built components to choose from, including LLMs, prompt serializers, document loaders, and more.
+LangFlow provides a range of pre-built components to choose from, including LLMs, prompt serializers, agents, and chains.

 ## 💻 Examples